 Banks need to “walk the walk,” keeping both internal and external ethics consistent.
 Whatever the bank deems ethical externally must be maintained in-house.
 If, for example, an ethical bank declines to work with a client because the company doesn’t accommodate handicapped workers, it should accommodate staff with different types of handicaps.

 The Pros and the Cons

-Ethical banking encourages transparency, helps build strong communities, and establishes a set of principles and ideals that should govern how and to whom finances flow.
-Ethical banks are, also, often the last chance available to many start-ups at getting the funding necessary to get off the ground.
+Ethical banking encourages transparency, helps build strong communities, and establishes a set of principles and ideals that govern how and to whom finances flow.
+Banks that follow such a practice are also often the last chance available to many start-ups at getting the funding necessary to get off the ground.

-The reality, however, is that while establishing a set of core principles to operate by is a noble endeavor, refusing to take on clients or work with organizations who somehow “violate” said principles can spell financial disaster, both for the clients and for the bank, as well.
+The practical reality, however, is that while establishing a set of core principles to operate by is a noble endeavor, refusing to take on clients or work with organizations who somehow “violate” said principles can spell financial disaster, both for the clients and the bank.